 Now a conversation with my friends, neuroscientist Dr. Christof Koch and philosopher Rupert Spira.
 I list this as an 'adversarial' debate because, at the time, Christof and I thought we had sharply divergent views (which wasn't quite true already then).
 In a more recent discussion, also linked below, we show how much closer to each other's views we actually are.

-Now another debate with Prof. Carlo Roveli, who I am always delighted to dialogue with.
+Next is a debate with Prof. Carlo Roveli, who I am always delighted to dialogue with.

 The next one is again a debate between very contrasting views, as Prof. David Papineau is a well-known physical realist, the antithesis of analytic idealism.
 Yet, I was again surprised with how seemingly open to other possibilities he seemed to be, provided that these possibilities are based on reason and evidence.
 At some point, if I recall correctly, he even granted that I was not crazy, which is high praise (I say this sincerely, only very slightly tongue-in-cheek).
 The moderator didn't allow us to converse as much as we would have liked, but perhaps we will do it again some time.